Neonatal-Perinatal Medicine Fellows

 Research Interests: I am interested in exploring best practices for supporting parental mental health in the NICU and the subsequent effects on neurodevelopmental outcomes of infants.
 I also have an interest in health system infrastructure and actionable steps organizations can take to improve healthcare provider wellbeing.

-Igbagbosanmi Oredein, MD, MBBS, MPH
+Igbagbosanmi Olatunji, MD, MBBS, MPH

 Class of 2026